 The Bank enforces strict health and safety rules and practices at the work environment, which are reviewed and tested regularly.
+The COVID-19 pandemic also presented an opportunity for the Bank to enhance its health and safety protocols in all its operating locations.
 The Bank has retained Hospitals used by staff and immediate family members.

-Fire prevention and fire-fighting equipment are installed in strategic locations within the Bank's premises, while occasional fire drills are conducted to create awareness amongst staff.
+Fire prevention and fire-fighting equipment are installed in strategic locations within the Bank's premises, while occassional fire drills are conducted to create awareness amongst staff.

 The Bank operates both a Bank Personal Accident and the Workmen's Compensation Insurance covers for the benefit of its employees.
-It also operates a contributory pension plan in line with the Pension Reform Act ealth and safety regulations are in force within the Bank's premises.

-iii) Employee Involvement and Training
+It also operates a contributory pension plan in line with the Pension Reform Act iii) Employee Involvement and Training

-The Bank is committed to keeping employees fully informed as much as possible regarding the Bank's performance, progress and seeking.
+The Bank is committed to keeping employees fully informed as much as possible regarding the Bank's performance, progress and seeking